lin6echo/Linux/LinuxFoundationXLFS101x.md

 <img src="packagemanager.png" width="300"/>
 </center>
 </div>
-### Working With Different Package Management Systems
+<b> Working With Different Package Management Systems

 The Advanced Packaging Tool (apt) is the underlying package management system that manages software on Debian-based systems.
 While it forms the backend for graphical package managers, such as the Ubuntu Software Center and synaptic, its native user interface is at the command line, with programs that include apt (or apt-get) and apt-cache.